 Example 1: cook your ground turkey in taco seasoning for a tasty taco bowl.

 Example 2: add rosemary and salt to cubed sweet potatoes before popping them...

 Actually, many of us want to give up.

 It’s something that Steven Pressfield calls Resistance.
 It’s something that works against us to distract us or discourage us from doing the things we want to do and see true results.

 This can come in the form of a family member criticizing our desire to get in better shape.

-It’s just one piece of cake.
-It’s not going to kill you.
+"It’s just one piece of cake.
+It’s not going to kill you." - Aunt Betty

-In all reality, the one piece of cake will not kill you.
+In all reality, one piece of cake will not kill you.
 But the cake does severely damage your willpower.
 The ability to continue toward a healthy lifestyle is based on your ability to resist the many temptations that you encounter in your daily life.

 This is hard.

-Get my free checklist to quickly burn fat!
-These proven strategies I have used time and time again with my programs and clients, and have seen incredible results and get access to discounts, recipes, and free workouts!
+Subscribe and get my free checklist to quickly burn fat!
+These proven strategies I have used time and time again with clients, and have seen incredible results and get access to discounts, recipes, and free workouts!